rmcanany/SolidEdgeHousekeeper/README.md

 Using Presets, you can capture that work one time.
 The next time it comes up, choose the appropriate Preset and you're ready to go.
 It saves a bit of time, but more importantly it can cut down on costly mistakes and delays.

 To create a Preset, set up the program as desired, enter a name then click Save.
 To load one, select it from the drop down, then click Load.
-To delete one, select it from the drop down and click Delete.
+To delete one, select it and click Delete.
 To change one, load it, make the changes, then save.

 To capture the task settings themselves (which you almost always want), before saving, be sure to enable the `Remember selected tasks between sessions` option on the **Configuration Tab -- General Page**.